cms-sw/cmssw/Geometry/TrackerCommonData/data/CRack_PhaseII/README.md

 ```
 ## Geometry validation:

+To validate the geometry, two options are available:

+1. Fireworks Geometry Display (Linux only)

+2. ROOT Macro Visualization (Linux and macOS)

 To validate the geometry, there are two methods.
 First, you can use the Geometry display Fireworks and second you can use the ROOT macro [here](https://root.cern.ch/doc/master//web__cms_8cxx.html)

 Fireworks instructions (works only on Linux):